About SMC ES

 Video file

-The SMC Spain provides resources for journalists, researchers and press officers, to help enhance news coverage when science hits the headlines.
+The SMC Spain offers resources to journalists, researchers and press officers to cover current events when science makes the headlines.

 What?

-The SMC Spain is an independent office that provides the media with resources, reliable content, and expert sources to cover science-related news.
-Set up by the Spanish Foundation of Science and Technology (FECYT), we are part of an international network of SMCs that started in 2002.
+The SMC Spain is an independent press office that offers resources, reliable content and expert sources to the media for science-related news coverage.
+Launched by the Spanish Science and Technology Foundation (FECYT), we are part of an international network of SMCs that originated in 2002.

 Why?

-Because–to paraphrase the SMC UK—the media will do science better when scientists do the media better.
-Lots of science news generate controversy, and improving public debate requires nuanced context, reliable sources and evidence.
+Because –to quote UK's Science Media Centre– “the media will DO science better when scientists DO the media better”.
+Many science news stories generate controversy and improving the public debate requires context, sources and evidence.

 How?